chrismatteson/terraform-102/docs/index.md

 # When to use Provisioners

 Provisioners should be treated as a last resort to solve problems which aren't solved well using Terraform's typlically declartive language
-* local-exec: Runs code locally on system where Terraform is being ran with permissions Terroform has
+* local-exec: Runs code locally on system where Terraform is being ran with permissions Terraform has
 * remote-exec: Requires connection information and uses SSH or WINRM to run commands remotely on another system

 ---
 name: terraform-cli-outside-core-workflow
+class: title
+# Chapter 3
-# Use the Terraform CLI (outside core workflow)
+## Use the Terraform CLI (outside core workflow)

 ---
 name: terraform-taint